lukeboga/helios-js/docs/development/api-reference.md

 function naturalLanguageToRRule(
   startDate: Date,
   recurrencePattern: string,
-  config?: Partial<TransformerConfig>
+  config?: Partial<RecurrenceProcessorOptions>
-): RRuleOptions & TransformationResult
+): MinimalRRuleOptions | null
 ```

 **Parameters:**

 - `startDate`: The start date for the recurrence pattern (required)
 - `recurrencePattern`: Natural language description (e.g., "every 2 weeks") (required)
-- `config`: Optional configuration for the transformation process
+- `config`: Optional configuration for the recurrence processing

 **Returns:**

-An object containing RRule options and transformation metadata.
+An object containing RRule options that can be used with the RRule constructor, or `null` if the pattern couldn't be processed.

 **Example:**